White frangipani closeup.

 Materials Needed

-• Knife/Pruner – Whenever cutting plants, using blades sterilized with alcohol is good practice to avoid spreading disease.
+• Knife/Pruner – Whenever cutting plants, using alcohol to sterilize tools is good practice to avoid spreading disease.

 • Rooting Hormone(optional) – The base of the stem can be dipped in rooting hormone to increase the chances of roots growing but you can succeed without it.